 In 2009 the Carlton Ware ginger jar on the left was spotted at Bonhams, Edinburgh.
 It was decorated by Elizabeth Mary Watt (1885-1954), an artist and craftswoman whose watercolours and ceramics are highly valued in her native Scotland.

-The artist usually bought in plain wares from potteries in Scotland, or, occasionally, England and decorated them in her studio and then had them fired in the locality.
+The artist usually bought in plain wares from potteries in Scotland, or, occasionally, England and decorated them in her studio to be fired in the locality.
 Often pieces are unsigned, or signed only with initials, many of which have yet to be identified.

 The ginger jar here is the first I have come across that is singed Elizabeth Mary Watt, as well as carrying the Carlton Ware Script mark, now confirming that Carlton Ware supplied this talented artist with blanks.

 Elizabeth Mary Watt studied at the Glasgow School of Art 1906-17 and later made her living as a commercial pottery painter, until she died in 1954.
 Two more examples of her work are shown on the right, although the blanks for these were not from Copeland Street.

 She was among the generation of painters of Scottish pottery that flourished from the beginning of the 20th century until World War II.
 Her pots have an affinity with the Art Nouveau style.

 Helen Martin happened to be Edinburgh when we were alerted to this find and viewed it for Carlton Ware World.
 The ginger jar and cover appeared to be perfect except for oxidisation to the some of the colours.
 Helen was told that the artist is believed to have had her pots fired in Kirkcaldy, Bo'ness and possibly at Maling in Newcastle upon Tyne.